johnwcowan/r7rs-work/ContextsCowan.md

 *mproc* is a monadic procedure, accepting an *obj* and returning a *cobj*.
 Monadic procedures are also known as Kleisli arrows.

-*cproc* is a pure procedure which is in a context.
+*cproc* is a pure procedure which is wrapped in a context.

 ## Constructor